Crowding Out The Noise: Algorithmic Collective Action Under Differential Privacy: Background

-\Paragraph{Planting a signal} In this work, we focus on the collective's goal of influencing the firm's learning behavior by modifying both the features and labels for all data under their control--the \emph{feature-label} strategy from~\citet{hardt2024aca}.
-The data is modified in such a way that the classifier $f$ learns to associate the transformed version of features with the chosen target label $y^{*}$, where the transformation is defined by the function $g: \mathcal{X} \rightarrow \mathcal{X}$, resulting in the strategy $h(x, y) = (g(x), y^{*})$.
+\paragraph{Planting a Signal} We focus on a particular class of strategies in which a collective intentionally \emph{plants a signal} by modifying both features and labels of the data it controls, a setup referred to as the \emph{feature-label} strategy by \citet{hardt2024aca}.
+The data are modified such that the classifier $f$ learns to associate the transformed version of the features with the chosen target label $y^{*}$.
+The transformation is defined by a function $g: \cX \rightarrow \cX$, which results in the following strategy:

-\Paragraph{Definition of success} While there are several learning-theoretic settings explored in~\citet{hardt2024aca}, this work focuses on characterizing the success criteria of the collective in the context of gradient-based optimization, where the learner essentially selects a model from a parameterized family $\{ f_\theta \}_{\theta \in \Theta}$.
-By defining the target model $\theta^{*}$ that the collective desires to achieve by influencing the firm's model $\theta$, we measure the success of the collective after $t$ steps as:
+Contextualizing this within the automated skill-profiling scenario, $X$ denotes resume content and $Y$ the target skill categories.
+The transformation $g$ corresponds to the collective's coordinated insertion of a formatting tag, coupling the modified input with a specific target label $y^*$, such as ``Python Developer''.

-\Paragraph{Critical mass} We are interested in finding the smallest size of the collective that can achieve a desired level of success, which is referred to as the \emph{critical mass}.
+\paragraph{Critical Mass} We are interested in determining the smallest collective size capable of achieving a desired level of success, which is referred to as the \emph{critical mass}.
 Formally, for a given target success level $S^{*}$, the critical mass is the smallest value $\alpha$ such that the achieved success $S(\alpha) \geq S^{*}$.

-Consistent with the prior setup of~\citep{hardt2024aca}, we do not impose any convexity assumptions on the objective function and consider a learner that observes the distribution $\Pt$ at each time step.
-Let $g_{\Pt} (\theta_t) = \E_{z \sim \Pt} \nabla \ell (\theta_t; z)$ be the expected gradient of the loss over the distribution $\Pt$, measured at the parameter $\theta_t \in \Theta$.
-The learner then performs the following gradient descent update:

-With this, the collective aims to steer the firm's model $\theta$ toward a target $\theta^{*}$ by influencing the overall gradient to align it with their desired direction.